tomhealy1/project/README.md

 3. Petal Length
 4. Petal Width

 Fisher was very interesting character.
-He is seen as one the
+He is seen as one of the founding fathers of statistics.
+His influence can be seen in areas such as linear discrimant analysis, analysis of variance(ANOVA), hypothesis testing and design of experiments.

+## Approach to the project